Coffee Lovers Diet: The Key to Health and Weight Loss?

 Healthy eating and getting more antioxidants through natural products like coffee does have a positive influence on one’s mind, weight, and longevity.
 But, Dr. Arnot’s diet would have a little more credibility if he didn’t have his own brand of coffee attached to it and if he conducted scientifically valid studies to support his theory.

-If you love coffee, it can be part of a healthy diet and if nothing else, the book does show people how to get the most health benefits out of their coffee by altering their brewing technique as well as selecting higher quality coffees.
+If you love coffee, it can be part of a healthy diet and if nothing else, the book does show people how to get the most health benefits out of their coffee by altering their brewing technique as well as selecting higher quality blends and beans.

 Dr. Arnot’s book is available on Amazon.com.